krreet/CryptoNoter/README.md

 3) Custom Web Assembly and scripts that imitates other functions while running as a miner
 4) I will take care of the server monitoring, optimization and future miner updates

-* <b>Pricing Structure</b><br />
+* <b>Pricing / Profit Sharing Structure</b>
-Choose one of the following:<br />
+Choose one of the following:
 Upfront Fees + 10% Profit Sharing (OR) No Upfront Fees + 20% Profit Sharing

 * <b>Benefits:</b>
 1) Payment to your personal wallet
 2) Deploying my private repository of the web miner
+3) Not using .wasm (WebAssembly) hashing method
-3) No more virus / malware / malicious code notifications to your visitors
+4) No more virus / malware / malicious code notifications to your visitors
-4) No more shares skimming or losing your hashes to js web mining services
+5) No more shares skimming or losing your hashes to js web mining services
-5) Check live statistics of your miner directly on a real mining pool, not from some backend SQL database
+6) Check live statistics of your miner directly on a real mining pool, not from some backend SQL database

 * <b>Conditions for this model:</b>
 1) Profit sharing based on the agreed pricing structure
 2) Miner must be pointed to my mining pool
-3) Server cost for hosting the miner will be paid by user
+3) <b>Server cost for hosting the miner will be paid by user</b>
 4) No access to the server or my private repository of the miner
-5) Only accept high traffic volume users
+5) Only accept high traffic volume websites

-Setup will take approx 30 mins and you may start mining with the custom miner within minutes.
+Setup will take approx 30 mins and you may start mining with the private miner within minutes.
 Queue is based on first come first serve basis.
 If queues are long, you will have to wait for me.
-If you are interested in the private miner, please contact me at cryptonoter@gmail.com for a discussion
+If you are interested, email me at cryptonoter@gmail.com

 ## Donations To Support
 * There is NO DEVELOPER FEE hardcoded into this project.
 Donation is as per your goodwill to support my development.